Damian-Niklasinski/To-Do-List-React/README.md

 Here is what u can do:

 - Add new tasks
+- Download sample tasks from storage.
+- Filter tasks.
 - Mark the task as completed
 - Mark all tasks as complited
 - Hide done tasks
 - Delete task from the list
+- By clicking on a task you can see its details
+- Change sections in navigation.

 ## Technology used to create the List:

 - REACT
+- REACT-SAGA
+- REACT ROUTER
+- Styled Components
 - HTML
 - CSS
 - JS